16 February 2019

 Rien de tel qu’un bon tajine pour se réchauffer....

 Paris' packed restaurants make it seem like *everyone* is always eating out, but like most Parisians, I prefer my own cuisine: you will note that cuisine in French means... kitchen.
-(Growing up in the U.S. I had an uncle who used to visit and, at the table, roll his eyes back while blotting his lips and tell my mother, in his French accent, "I love your kitchen!")
+(As a child in the U.S. we had an uncle who used to visit and, at the table, he'd roll his eyes back while blotting his lips and tell my mother, in his French accent, "I love your kitchen!")

-Above: sea bream w/garlic, sweet onions, spices and eggplant melt into a sauce
+Above: sea bream w/caramelizzed garlic, onions, spices and eggplant melt into a sauce

 Below: skinless chicken breasts (I prefer with skin) w/leeks, dried apricots, almonds; salmon tajine w/green olives, artichoke, cilantro, preserved lemon; a serving of lamb tajine w/garlic, toasted almonds, chick peas, cinnamon, dried figs atop couscous